rwlink3z8/hpp2/README.md

 ### Data transformation, modeling and storage

-`20210215_house_cleaning_pipeline.py` and `data_cleaning_src.py` clean the data to prepare it for modelling and can be run from the command line by running the 20210215_house_cleaning_pipeline.py file
+`20210215_house_cleaning_pipeline.py` and `data_cleaning_src.py` clean the data to prepare it for modelling and can be run from the command line by running the 20210215_house_cleaning_pipeline.py file.
+At this point the data is ready for exploratory data analysis

 - have fun with data analysis, modeling, and visualization